chocolateboy/element-scope-ids/README.md

 ## Exclude global IDs

-This can be done by supplying an [`exclude`](#exclude) constructor/method option which identifies and optionally transforms global IDs e.g.:
+This can be done by supplying an [`exclude`](#exclude) constructor/method option which identifies and optionally transforms global IDs, e.g.:

 ```javascript
 function isGlobal (el, { value }, next) {